-Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday Monday
+Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-The Prime Minister's office maintained the decisions made were by consensus with state leaders, however a report in The Australian claims the PM "walked the states back" from pushing for a further shutdowns.
+The Prime Minister's office maintained the decisions made were by consensus with state leaders, however a report in the Australian claims the PM "walked the states back" from pushing for a further shutdowns.

-"All leaders signed up to the national cabinet for a reason.
+"All leaders signed up to the national Cabinet for a reason.
 It was meant to provide a unified position on a national crisis.
-Instead the premiers wet the bed and went it alone," Simon Benson wrote in The Australian about earlier annoucements from NSW and VIC premiers.
+Instead the premiers wet the bed and went it alone," Simon Benson wrote in the Australian about earlier announcements from NSW and VIC premiers.

 'STAGE ONE' RESTRICTIONS IN PLACE